schulle4u/yellow-extensions-schulle4u/wittstock/README.md

 ## Known issues

 Some Yellow-related CSS definitions are currently not included (e. g. warnings and notices).
-You can add them in `wittstock-custom.css` if you need these classes.
+You can add them in `wittstock.css` if you need these classes.

 ## Installation